The rise of the Chinese currency to challenge the dollar's dominance has global geopolitical implications, says Alan

 used anywhere."
 In practical terms, China would then have more clout when asking Australia to open its market, approve

-plans for a mining company in Australia or take other actions to benefit China.Wheatley, a former Reuters journalist who
+mining company in Australia or take other actions to benefit China.Wheatley, a former R

 covered economics, took an interest in currency as a result of writing about watershed moments in the currency world,